slu-soc5650/syllabus/policies.Rmd

 A penalty will not be applied to your first unexcused absence or late arrival.
 Any absences or late arrivals beyond the first will result in no credit (for an absences) or only partial credit (for a late arrival) being earned for that day's participation grade.

 Making up missed classes are your responsibility.
 I do post slide decks on the course website, but my slides are intended only to serve as references.
-I also provide recordings of lectures using Panopto, but these may be incomplete or may not capture key aspects of lectures (such as lecture slides projected from my laptop).
+I also provide recordings of lectures using Panopto, but these may be incomplete or may not capture key aspects of lectures (such as things that come up during the lab sessions).

 The academic literature (see [this recent article](https://link.springer.com/article/10.1007/s10734-018-0275-9) for a nice overview) suggests that the impact of lecture capture tools like Panopto is mixed at best.
 Students tend to rate their experience with lecture capture far more positively than faculty do.
 Students who continue to attend class regularly and use lecture recordings as part of an *active* approach to studying and filling in specific areas of their notes may benefit from recordings.
 Students who use recordings as a replacement for attending class do not benefit from the recordings.